 2.1 Adobe Color

-This is a free color analysis website by Adobe.
+This is a free color analysis tool by Adobe.
 You can access it here.

-It tells you if the colors in your image are in harmony or in rogue.
+It tells you if the color in your image are in harmony or in rogue.

 How it works is pretty straight forward really.